Be55am/multimodule-client/README.md

 # multi-modules
 a maven multi-module project with back-end using spring and front with angular .

+# this is a client module that uses the other projects modules

 #building with different ci tools
 jenkins , Travis